Join Our Newsletter

 Milk one in hand with the baby nice and cosey and Pokémon Unbound in the other.
 Perfecto.
 The buttons are very sensitive too so your thumb isn't forcing them down, instead just a light touch will do the job, making it comfortable for longer.

-TRIMUI even throw it two additional sets of shoulder buttons for to customise the sizings to your taste, which is a nice touch.
+TRIMUI even throw in two additional sets of shoulder buttons to customise the sizings to your taste, which is a nice touch and not something many other competitors do.

 Oh, and I like that it has a 3.5mm headphone jack at the bottom.
-Allowing you to play this thing in bed with annoying your partner.
+Allowing you to play this thing in bed without annoying your partner, and pairs well with the somewhat silent buttons too (apart from the shoulder buttons, they are a little rattly).

 A Stunning Display

-TRIMUI have paired that portable form-factor with a beautiful 3.2" IPS display, with a resolution of 1024 x 768 (4:3) and protected by glass.
+TRIMUI have paired that portable form-factor with a beautiful 3.2" IPS display, with a resolution of 1024 x 768 (4:3) and protected by scratch resistant glass.

 The screen is incredibly bright, very crispy and makes GAME BOY games look stunning.
 It's not a 3:2 display which would have paired more organically with GBA games but the borders are very minimal when emulating.